wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources.rst

 .. note:: The installer is now ready.
 It can be launched with a normal or unattended installation.
 For more information about this process, please visit our :doc:`installation section for Windows<./wazuh_agent_windows>`.

 .. note:: Once the agent is installed, the next step is to register and configure it to communicate with the manager.
-For more information about this process, please visit the user manual.
+For more information about this process, please visit the document: :doc:`user manual<../../user-manual/registering/index>`.